LeehamsonThe3rd/input-actions/docs/AdvancedUsage.md

 	0.3, // Duration in seconds
 );

-// Using the convenience helper from InputActionsInitializerTools import { InputActionsInitializerTools } from "@rbxts/input-actions";
+// Using the convenience helper from InputActionsInitializationHelper import { InputActionsInitializationHelper } from "@rbxts/input-actions";

-// Pass a preset enum InputActionsInitializerTools.TriggerHapticFeedback(EVibrationPreset.Medium);
+// Pass a preset enum InputActionsInitializationHelper.TriggerHapticFeedback(EVibrationPreset.Medium);

-// Or pass a custom preset object InputActionsInitializerTools.TriggerHapticFeedback({
+// Or pass a custom preset object InputActionsInitializationHelper.TriggerHapticFeedback({
 	LargeMotor: 0.6,
 	SmallMotor: 0.3,
 	Duration: 0.25,